Pharmaceutical IP and competition law in Mexico: overview

 16. Have abuse of dominance issues arisen in the pharmaceutical sector in your jurisdiction?

-The ECFC published in 2010 the imposition of a fine on six pharmaceutical companies for anti-competitive practices in public tender proceedings by IMSS.
+The COFECE published in 2010 the imposition of a fine on six pharmaceutical companies for anti-competitive practices in public tender proceedings by IMSS.
 This case is final (see Question 13).
+Currently, COFECE is conducting an investigation on alleged irregularities in the market for the production, distribution and marketing of medicines.

 17. Have parallel imports of pharmaceuticals raised IP and competition law issues in your jurisdiction?